xd003/easyclone/README.md

 # How to install / update
 * ```bash <(curl -L http://tiny.cc/easyclone)```

-Installation is as easy as just running the above command .It will setup everything from scratch .Accordingly run it at a later stage to update script and binaries as and when needed.
+Installation is as easy as just running the above command .
+It will setup everything from scratch .
+Accordingly run it at a later stage to update script and binaries as and when needed.
 Proceeding installation, just enter ```clone``` whenever you need to execute the script henceforth

 # Pre Requisites